paulikauro/config/install.md

 Use PCR 7 for system encryption; this PCR changes when UEFI SecureBoot configuration changes (keys or other)

 No key migration for TPM!
+This means that the SRK's (Storage Root Key) private key is never exposed anywhere outside the TPM.

 # threats
 - realistic: someone steals laptop

+# goals
+- type only a single password on boot
+- also require TPM PCR 7 to match
--
+- also possibly USB

+systemd-cryptenroll --tpm2-with-pin

 # logseq
 - Ctrl+Shift+P and "Install from plugins.edn" to finish installation